 Data Science related faculty from UD and affiliated institutions.

-Dr. Gonzalo Arce’s fields of interest include computational imaging and spectroscopy, signal processing, and data science.
-His active fields of research are: compressive sensing, sparse signal representation, computational imaging, computational lithography, and graph signal processing.
+Dr. Gonzalo Arce’s fields of interest include computational imaging and spectroscopy, signal processing, machine learning, and data science.
+His active fields of research are: compressive sensing, computational imaging, graph neural networks, and graph signal processing.
 He is the Charles Black Evans Professor of Electrical and Computer Engineering and the JPMorgan Chase Faculty Fellow at the Institute of Financial Services Analytics.
-He is a Fellow of the IEEE.
+He is a Fellow of the IEEE and SPIE.
 He holds over fifteen US and international patents.
-His research has been funded by over 20Million USD by DoD and Industry sponsors.

 Signal processing, machine learning

-Kenneth E. Barner is the Charles Black Evans Professor of Electrical Engineering and chair of the Department of Electrical and Computer Engineering.
+Kenneth E. Barner is the Charles Black Evans Professor of Electrical Engineering.
 His research interests include statistical signal and image processing, nonlinear and sparse signal processing, machine learning, and human-computer interaction, with an emphasis on information access for individuals with disabilities.
 He received a bachelor’s degree in electrical engineering (magna cum laude) from Lehigh University and master’s and doctoral degrees in electrical engineering at the University of Delaware.
 Prof. Barner, who joined the UD faculty in 1993, is a Fellow of the IEEE.
 He has served as associate editor for numerous signal processing journals and was the Founding Editor in Chief of the journal Advances in Human-Computer Interaction.
 He is a member of Tau Beta Pi, Eta Kappa Nu, and Phi Sigma Kappa.

 hospitality marketing, consumer psychology, digital marketing & research methods